StefanoDamato/FVDDPpkg/README.md

 ### Installation

-:cat: To install from GitHub, make sure you have the `\texttt{devtools}` package installed.
+:cat: To install from GitHub, make sure you have the `devtools` package installed.
 ```
 install.packages("devtools")
 ```